Vyral/base-template/_posts/2021-10-25-need-to-buy-and-sell-try-a-bridge-loan.md

 Today we have a message for all the homebuyers out there who also need to sell.
 You may find yourself in a tough position when writing offers that are subject to you selling your home.
 If you’ve made a contingent offer like this, you’ve probably found yourself on the short end of the stick. **A bridge loan is a unique solution that can help you get your home without having to make a contingent offer.**

-OnTo Mortgage CEO and Senior Mortgage Planner Rich Scherer joined us recently to discuss their bridge loan program and how it has helped turn many homeowners’ frustrations into triumph.
+OnTo Mortgage CEO and Senior Mortgage Planner Rich Scherer joined us recently to discuss their bridge loan program and how it has helped turn many homeowners’ frustrations into triumphs.

 **Feel free to watch the full message, or use these timestamps to browse specific topics at your leisure:**